 - Open the Excel workbook with the table you need to split.
 Then open Split Table Wizard by clicking on its icon.

-- You can select your table by clicking the Select range icon or by typing its address in the Select your table field manually.
+- You can select your table by highlighting it, by clicking the Select range icon or by typing its address in the Select your table field manually.

 Key columns are the columns that contain values by which you want to group the split tables.
 You can select one or more key columns.